monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

     docker exec -it origin bash

-See logs from the `origin` container:
+View logs from the `origin` container:

     docker logs origin